AbraaoLincoln/git-guide/commands.md

 git cat-file -t hash
 ```

-:computer: List the files in the staging area
+💻 List the files in the staging area

 ```
 git ls-files -s
 ```

-:computer: Put files from git repository on staging area
+💻 Put files from git repository on staging area

 ```
 git read-tree [hash of tree object]
 ```

-:computer: Put files from staging area on working directory
+💻 Put files from staging area on working directory

 ```
 git checkout-index -a